18 Hot Cocoa Mixes, Ranked From Worst To Best

 17. McSteven's Double Chocolate Cocoa

 McSteven's makes dozens of hot cocoas with different character labels like Peanuts and Rudolph the Red-Nosed Reindeer, though the ingredients on many of them read the same despite having different names.
 This packet called for hot water.
-Strangely, it was one of the most expensive at $2.39 per serving on their official site and it was tooth-achingly, sickeningly sweet with no balance at all.
+Strangely, it was one of the most expensive at $2.39 per serving on the official site and it was tooth-achingly, sickeningly sweet with no balance at all.

 16. Numi Drinking Chocolate

-Numi makes organic and Fair Trade teas that landed in the middle of our rankings for the best tea brands.
+Numi makes organic and Fair Trade teas that landed in the middle of the rankings for the best tea brands.
 It called for a high one-to-one ratio of mix to liquid, which had us hopeful.
 The mix was mostly finely-ground pieces of chocolate which took effort to dissolve.
 A paleo, organic, and Fair Trade option, this was the only brand that used coconut sugar for sweetness.
-It costs $1.44 per serving.
+It around $1.44 per serving.

 While the packaging says "a dash of salt," it tasted like someone at the factory confused the salt and sugar — it was overwhelmingly salty, which was unfortunate because the dark chocolate that followed was rich and enjoyable.
 There was a slight powderiness and dryness on the palate from the darkness of the chocolate.
-Ultimately, this tasted like a melted high-cacao chocolate bar that had been mixed with seawater.
+Ultimately, Numi Drinking Chocolate tasted like a melted high-cacao chocolate bar that had been mixed with seawater.

 15. Swiss Miss Milk Chocolate Flavor